ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 shutdown: increase the max timeout to 5s
-message: shutdown: increase the max timeout to 5s

 To make sure slow param writes will finish before we hit the timeout.
 I've seen param write durations of around 2s.